 FLEMION is used in the electrolyzers at electrolysis plants that decompose brine.
 It plays a key part in manufacturing caustic soda (sodium hydroxide)/caustic potash (potassium hydroxide), chlorine, and hydrogen-basic chemical products.
 These chemicals are key ingredients of many products used in our daily lives.

 For more than 40 years, AGC has worked to reduce the electric resistance of fluorinated ion exchange membranes.
 Our flagship product F-8080 is a fluorinated cation exchange membrane that is preferred by many customers because it offers extremely low resistance.

 - Energy savings from low electric resistance

-FLEMION requires low voltage at high DC current to decompose brine in an electrolyzer.
+FLEMION fluorinated ion exchange membranes require low voltage at high DC current to decompose brine in an electrolyzer.
 Chlorine is generated at the anode, while sodium hydroxide (also called caustic soda) and hydrogen are generated at the cathode.
 Oxidation at the anode occurs simultaneously with reduction at the cathode, which makes current flow.
 The amount of energy consumed is a product of the voltage and current applied to the low power consumption results from the low resistance of the membrane.

 - High current efficiency